 I am an American-born Israeli, having moved to Israel at age 18.
 I have lived my entire adult life in Jerusalem.
-I am a a graduate of Hebrew University, where I majored in historical geography with minors in Jewish history and archaeology.
+I am a graduate of Hebrew University, where I majored in historical geography with minors in Jewish history and archaeology.
 Served in the IDF, first in the Paratroops and then, after recovering from an injury, in the Education Corps as a tour guide for soldiers(!)
 Following my complete recovery, I went on to serve as a combat medic in the reserves for the next 20+ years.
-I am married (to Rena Fredman) and we have four kids, the youngest of whom is 18 and still, thank God, living at home full-time, where he keeps us young.
-I consider myself a modern Orthodox Jew, and love to learn Tanach in the land where it happened.
-I am also one of the founders of the Alyn Ride, Israel’s largest sports charity event.
+I am married (to Rena Fredman) and we have four kids, the youngest of whom is 21 and still living at home part-time while he’s in the army.
+I consider myself a Modern Orthodox Jew, and love to learn Tanach in the land where it happened.
+I try to get on the bike a few times a week, for off-road biking in the Judean Hills; I am one of the founders of the Alyn Ride, Israel’s largest sports charity event.

-For many years I guided an average of 4-5 weeks a year.
-The real profession was writing, translating, and journalism – I’ve worked for the daily newspaper Haaretz for over 13 years.
-But as of about eight years ago, I became a full-time guide, and have been loving it ever since.
-In a conscious effort to stay fresh, I mix up the groups that I guide – families (both Jewish and Christian), youth (I go to Poland once a year to teach Holocaust studies for March of the Living), college kids (a couple of Birthright groups each year), churches and synagogues of all sorts, and Federation groups (the last one focused on high-tech in Israel).
+For about 20 years I guided an average of only 4-5 weeks a year.
+The full-time profession was writing, translating, and journalism – I’ve worked for the daily newspaper Haaretz for something like 18 years.
+But as of about 12 years ago, I became a full-time guide, and have been loving it ever since.
+In a conscious effort to stay fresh, I mix up the groups that I guide – individuals and families (Jewish and Christian and multi-faith), youth (I go to Poland once a year to teach Holocaust), college kids (a couple of Birthright groups each year), churches and synagogues of all sorts, and Federation groups (the last one focused on high-tech in Israel).

 I also love to have fun, hike whenever feasible, explore nature, make a pretty decent Turkish coffee out in the field when the time is right, swim in natural pools and streams.
-And sometimes the guide needs to just be quiet and allow the aura of our surroundings to take front and center.
+A few months ago, left in charge of a couple of young people while their grandfather gave piano masters classes in Jerusalem, we camped out in the Golan Heights (where the big payback was waking up and picking as many cherries and berries as I could eat).
+But sometimes the guide needs to just be quiet and allow the aura of our surroundings to take front and center.